Dhaka Dental College and Hospital: Ladies' hostel

 Two ladies' hostels houses 300 students on campus premises.

 Boys' hostel (Mirpur)

-The boy's hostel houses 60 and is for juniors, especially 1st- and 2nd-year students.
+The boys' hostel houses 60 and is for juniors, especially 1st, 2nd and 3rd year students.

 Boys' hostel (Sobahanbag)

-This hostel houses 300 and is for 3rd year, final year and intern doctors.
+This hostel houses 300 and is for 4th year, final year and intern doctors.

 Academic building

 The academic building is a five-story building housing seven departments, a library, two clubs, three common rooms, and a canteen.
 Each department has well-furnished lecture rooms and laboratories.

+A new well furnished four-storied building is established in 2024 containing a large auditorium.

 Library

 An air-conditioned library hosts 14,000+ medical and dental books along with 122 regular and irregular journals.

 Hospital building

 The hospital is the largest dental hospital in Bangladesh with a seven-story building and 200 beds.
 Facilities allow pathological tests, radiotherapy, OPG, general and dental X-ray services.

 Administration

 Dhaka dental college has a well-organized administration faculty.
 A teachers' association runs the college; the principal is the chief, and the teachers are members.
 The administration office is combined with the principal and vice-principal, secretary, student's section, and accountant's offices.